gari-network/gari-sdk/README.md

 ```

 ### transferGariToken
 Send a gari token to another user.
-This will return an encoded transaction which the client has to send to its backend for validation and its backend will forward it to chingari for processing.
+This will return an encoded transaction that the client has to send to its backend for validation and will forward it to chingari for processing.

 ```js
 /**